Archives: FAQs

 What is the Street Tree Program?

-As part of its efforts to maintain both the City’s Tree City status and the many benefits provided by a healthy urban forest, the City of Montgomery offers the Street Tree Program to provide a street tree to property owners for a $150 co-pay.
-The co-pay covers a portion of the cost of the tree … Continued
+The City of Montgomery has been awarded Tree City USA status by the National Arbor Day Foundation every year since 1997.
+As part of its efforts to maintain both the City’s Tree City status and the many benefits provided by a healthy urban forest, effective December 1, 2009, the City of Montgomery is offering the … Continued

 Where are sidewalks located in Montgomery?